Who is the first-ever Bible Heroes world champion?

 Guess what.
 Ian won both!

-With all this, do you think he had the courage to sign in for the global Bible trivia tournament right from the start?
+Do you think these Bible experiences gave him the courage to sign in for the global Bible trivia tournament?
 Let’s see.

 Adventist education had a significant impact on his growth.